 \subsection{Noise Cleaning Based on Fine-Tuned Model Loss}

 We use the pre-trained language model's ability to identify noisy labels as a way to clean the training set by removing instances with potential label noise.
 This involves fine-tuning BERT on noisy task-specific training data and evaluating model loss on each instance.
 Training instances that have a loss higher than the selected threshold are excluded from the training set used to train the final classifier.
 We tune the loss threshold on a noisy validation set.

-To avoid biasing or overfitting the model when computing loss on the same set used for fine-tuning, we employ an N-fold process to calculate the loss only on held-out data points.
+To avoid biasing or overfitting the model when computing loss on the same set used for fine-tuning, we employ an N-fold process to calculate the loss only on held-out data points\footnote{A similar approach is briefly described in \cite{pervasive_errors} for estimating noise characterization in the confident learning framework.}.
 The process is outlined in Algorithm \ref{cleansing_algorithm}.
-In summary, we fine-tune the model using a subset of the noisy training set and use the model to identify and remove noisy samples from the held-out validation set using a fixed loss threshold\footnote{The loss threshold is a hyperparameter that we tune beforehand.
-See Appendix \ref{sec:appendix} for details. }.
+In summary, we fine-tune the model using a subset of the noisy training set and use the model to identify and remove noisy samples from the held-out validation set using a fixed loss threshold\footnote{The loss threshold is a hyperparameter that we tune beforehand.}.
 The process is repeated separately N times using disjoint validation sets to clean the complete training set.